Akgul Amanmuradova: 2010: French Open third round

 Amanmuradova then suffered two more first-round losses.
 At the Italian Open, she was defeated again by Jill Craybas.
 She then lost in the first round of the İstanbul Cup to Sorana Cîrstea.

 To begin preparations for the US Open, she entered the first tournament of the US Open Series, the San Diego Open.
 Her ranking was too low for her to gain direct entry into the main draw, so she had to qualify.
 She won her first qualifying match against Yurika Sema, but lost her second to Chanelle Scheepers.

-Then, next tournament Amanmuradova entered was the Cincinnati Masters.
+Then, next tournament Amanmuradova entered was the Cincinnati Open.
 Again, she had to qualify to enter the main draw, and she did so by defeating Anna Tatishvili and Varvara Lepchenko.
 In the first round of the main draw, she upset Japanese veteran Kimiko Date-Krumm.
 In the second round, she defeated Bojana Jovanovski to book a third-round encounter with top seed and world No. 2, Jelena Janković.
 Despite being 112 places below Janković in the rankings, Amanmuradova won to record her first ever top-5 win.
 She ran out of steam in the quarterfinals, losing to another Serbian, resurgent Ana Ivanovic in two sets.

 At the US Open, Amanmuradova qualified by winning all three matches in the qualifying tournament.
 She defeated Dia Evtimova, Ryōko Fuda, and Valérie Tétreault.
 In the first round of the main draw, she defeated Chanelle Scheepers for the third time that year.
 Her run was ended by No. 31 seed Kaia Kanepi, in straight sets.

 Amanmuradova gained direct entry into the Guangzhou International Open and defeated Olga Savchuk in the first round.
 She was defeated in straight sets by Sania Mirza in the second round.

 Seeded No. 2 at her home tournament in Tashkent where she made the final in 2005 and 2009, Amanmuradova defeated Eirini Georgatou in the first round.
 In the second, she defeated American veteran Jill Craybas for the first time, in three sets.
 In the quarterfinals, she was defeated in straight sets by No. 7 seed Alla Kudryavtseva.

 She ended the year in the top 100 for the fourth year in a row with a ranking of 70.